 Sydney City Farm

 Food tastes better when you grow it yourself.
 Go right back to basics at Sydney City Farm.
 We’re bringing the farm to the city with a range of workshops and events to help Sydneysiders learn about urban agriculture and sustainable food production.
-You can learn everything from beekeeping to worm farming to tending to your own veggie patch when Sydney City Farm officially launches at Sydney Park.
+You can learn everything from beekeeping to worm farming to tending to your own veggie patch st Sydney City Farm in Sydney Park.

 Learn about Aboriginal Bush Food